nmccloskey/RASCAL/rascal_manual.md

 ---

-### 1.6  Next Steps

-Proceed to **Section 2 – Configuration File**, which explains how to customize `config.yaml` and launch RASCAL through either CLI or web app interfaces.

----

 ## 2  Incorporation of ASR Tools

 RASCAL is designed to integrate seamlessly with the **Batchalign** and **Whisper AI** automatic speech recognition (ASR) systems to accelerate the transcription phase preceding linguistic analysis.

-The recommended workflow begins by using **Batchalign** to align and process audio or video recordings.
-Batchalign supports direct integration with **Whisper AI**, an open-source ASR system developed by OpenAI that performs high-accuracy offline transcription.
-Both tools can be installed locally, allowing all processing to occur **entirely offline**, which ensures compatibility with privacy and clinical data protection standards.
+The recommended workflow begins by using **Batchalign** with **Whisper AI**, an open-source ASR system developed by OpenAI that performs high-accuracy offline transcription.
+Both tools can be installed locally, allowing all ASR to occur **entirely offline**, which ensures compatibility with privacy and clinical data protection standards.

 Batchalign generates CHAT-formatted (`.cha`) transcripts that can be imported directly into RASCAL for further processing.
-Once transcribed, these files can also be coded or annotated in **CLAN** (MacWhinney & Fromm, 2022) and subsequently analyzed through RASCAL’s modular pipeline.
+Once transcribed, these files can also be coded or annotated in **CLAN** (MacWhinney & Fromm, 2022) and subsequently analyzed through RASCAL’s modular pipeline (see section 4 for the CHAT coding supported by RASCAL).

-While Batchalign’s authors note that its performance may degrade for speech characterized by severe impairments, our experience indicates that the **Batchalign + Whisper** combination provides sufficiently accurate outputs across a wide range of aphasia severities to substantially expedite transcription—reducing both manual workload and turnaround time for large datasets.
+While Batchalign’s authors note that its performance may degrade for speech characterized by severe impairments, our experience indicates that the **Batchalign + Whisper** combination provides sufficiently accurate outputs across a wide range of aphasia severities to substantially expedite transcription.

 ---